Spikeysanju/sanju.sh/src/content/ship/launching-my-personal-website.md

 ---
 title: Launching sanju.sh – new personal website
-description: 'After countless hours, numerous cups of coffee, and a few existential crises, I finally decided to launch my personal website.'
+description: 'After countless hours, numerous cups of coffee, and a few existential crises, I finally decided to launch my personal website.
+It's been a journey of many personal sites that never saw the light of the day, but this time, I decided to ship it.
+Yes, you heard it right!'
 category: 'personal'
 ship_count: 3
 pubDate: 'May 12 2024'
 updatedDate: 'May 12 2024'
 ---

-After countless hours, numerous cups of coffee, and a few existential crises, I finally decided to launch my personal website.
-It's been a journey of many personal sites that never saw the light of the day, but this time, I decided to ship it.
-Yes, you heard it right!

 here's tweet i shared about the site:
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Built with love, <br>Open sourced with pride. <br>My portfolio&#39;s live! <a href="https://t.co/6RGZU6ZNeO">https://t.co/6RGZU6ZNeO</a> <a href="https://t.co/ZvaPQmB4Wx">pic.twitter.com/ZvaPQmB4Wx</a></p>&mdash; Sanju (@spikeysanju) <a href="https://twitter.com/spikeysanju/status/1789721861846090145?ref_src=twsrc%5Etfw">May 12, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>